 Pre-heat oven to 180°C (fan oven) gas mark 4 or equivalent

-Melt fat and water in a small saucepan and bring to the boil.
+Melt the fat with the water in a small saucepan and bring to the boil.

-Sieve dry ingredients into a roomy bowl.
-Make a central well and stir in hot fat and water until combined.
+Sieve the dry ingredients into a roomy bowl.
+Make a central well and stir in the hot fat and water until combined.
 Transfer to a lightly floured board.
 Work into a pliable dough.

 Divide into 4 equal pieces.
-Set aside ¼ of each piece for lids.
-Shape main pieces into balls and roll into circles approximately ½ cm thick.
+Set aside ¼ of each piece for the lids.
+Shape the main pieces into balls and roll into circles approximately ½ cm thick.

-Line the ramekins, manoeuvring pastry gently into place.
+Line the ramekins, manoeuvring the pastry gently into place.
 Use offcuts to repair any inadvertent tears.
 Trim away excess pastry leaving sufficient to crimp together with the lid.
-Add trimmings to reserved lid pastry.
+Add the trimmings to the reserved lid pastry.

-Divide filling into 4 and press into each pie: fill to the brim.
+Divide the filling into 4 and press into each pie: fill up to the brim.

-Brush pastry edges with egg-wash.
-Position lids.
-Crimp together making a decorative edge.
-(Avoid overhang or pies will be difficult to un-mould.)
+Brush the pastry edges with egg-wash.
+Position the lids.
+Crimp the tops and bottoms together, making a decorative edge.
+(Avoid leaving any overhang or the pies will be difficult to un-mould.)
 Make ½ cm central holes in each lid.
-Brush lids with egg-wash.
+Brush the lids with egg-wash.

 Bake for 30 minutes.
-Remove from oven, cool briefly.
-Remove from ramekins.
-Position on baking tray, brush sides with egg wash, cover tops with greaseproof paper.
-Return to oven for 20 minutes more or until the sides are golden brown.
+Remove the pies from the oven and cool briefly.
+Remove them from the ramekins.
+Position them on the baking tray, brush sides with egg wash and cover the tops with greaseproof paper.
+Return them to the oven for 20 minutes more or until the sides are golden brown.
 Cool.

-Make up gelatine according to maker’s instructions with the stock.
-Pour gradually through a small funnel into the lid holes of the cooled pies.
+Make up the gelatine according to the maker’s instructions with the stock.
+Pour it gradually through a small funnel into the lid holes of the cooled pies.
 Refrigerate overnight.